sbooth/Pipeline/README.md

 }
 ```

-Transactions are committed by default after the transaction closure completes.
+Transactions are committed by default after the transaction closure returns.

 To roll back a transaction instead, set `command` to `.rollback`: